mshchurska/mariia_shchurska/README.md

 Run the script:
 python app.py
 Enter two numbers.
-The program will display results for all operations.
+The program will display results for all operations